 There are other students from Sweden, Spain, South America and France and other countries.
 Carolina likes being able to speak the four languages she knows with fellow students.
 Swedish, Spanish, Catalan, English, German and French are some of the languages spoken at Palma College and on the whole island.
 At the college the language of teaching is English and all language classes are taught by native speakers.

 “They are really such great individuals with their very own interesting personal backgrounds and stories.“ – Jill Witkamp, Owner of Palma College

 Carolina furthermore likes sharing thoughts and experiences with people from different cultures.
 “The fact that so many students of different countries come together in the environment of a college creates a multicultural aura in which you can socialise in an open way with everyone,“ she tells us.
 One vital thing she has learnt at the international school is that “no matter how different we are in thoughts or where we come from there is one thing that brings us all together, the love for learning“.
 Studying at Palma College with people from different nationalities can have great advantages, such as intercultural understanding.
 Carolina is sure that studying at a multinational college will help her in the future as she will be “more open-minded when it comes to meeting new people and sharing my thoughts and culture with them“.

 Students enjoy studying at Palma College that enables them to see things from different perspectives.
 For Fabio studying in a multinational environment in Mallorca has helped him figure out what he wants in life and find his own voice.
 “We all have and make our own maps of reality which we use to navigate through life.
 My map has undoubtedly become more accurate due to the constructive input of other ‘mapmakers’.“ In many ways studying in Mallorca, especially at an international school like Palma College, helps students understand other and also their own culture better, be more open-minded and find their own way in this beautiful thing called life.

-First gallery photos by Pernilla Danielsson
+Photos by Pernilla Danielsson